-Designing above grade porches with railings or open balustrades allows for the home to visually appear open to the natural surroundings, as apposed to knee walls or solid parapets at open or screened porches.
+Designing above grade porches with railings or open balustrades allows for the home to visually appear open to the natural surroundings, as opposed to knee walls or solid parapets at open or screened porches.
+However, building codes of the appropriate jurisdiction should be followed.